Your todo list:

 La Selva seems to have a reputation for vegetation.
 It is not as bad as it sounded to me as climbed in 2012 & 2015, the latter of which was a high rain year.

 For route description, see Mick Schein's "Sandia Rock" (2003).
-There is not much to improve on it here.
 Some comments are below.
 All references are to Schein's guide.

 P2: After heading up the bushy gully roughly 80 feet, there seems to be a choice of a) continuing ~straight up an undulating wide-ish crack in a sort of right facing dihedral or b) traversing a bit left and then up around a bush in a more direct line to the ledge (which is still out of sight).
 We went left and up and it worked well: no real rope drag and the pro is there for the exit moves.
 The belay ledge is at about 100 feet, where it is indeed difficult to locate a good anchor.

-Courtesy of kevinnlong: "Regarding the end of P2.
+: "Regarding the end of P2.
 We went right up the minor right facing dihedral, which was nice.
 The top of this arrives at a spot that is about 10-15 feet above the P2 belay ledge.
-At this location, there is a huge boulder to sling, so the anchor is simple."
+At this location, there is a huge boulder to sling, so the anchor is simple.

 P5: For those a little out of shape: try to save some steam for this one - still a few ~strenuous moves await.